-The League of California Cities® is soliciting session proposals for this premiere educational event for fire chiefs and staff, being held at the Hyatt Regency Orange County, December 11 - 12, 2019.
+The League of California Cities is soliciting session proposals for the 2020 Fire Chiefs Leadership Seminar that will be held at the Hyatt Regency Monterey, December 9 - 10.
 We encourage you to take advantage of this exciting opportunity to share your ideas, knowledge and expertise with this important audience!

 Take a few minutes to review these tips for successful proposals